skbt27i/OpenGLProjects/README.md

 All of my projects were written in C++

 Here are links to videos of my OpenGL projects.
 If you would like to see the code, please email me.
-I cannot display the code publicly as these were class projects.

 Manipulation of Points: